unahouExosite/docs/portals/README.md

 * `"limit"` sets the a maximum on the number of data points to return.

-Details of these options are documented in the [Remote Procedure Call API documentation] (https://github.com/exosite/docs/tree/master/rpc#info).
+For more details about these options, see the [read API](https://github.com/exosite/docs/tree/master/rpc#read).

 #### Request